Things to Be Aware of

 Housing Waiver Requests

-You must fill out the housing waiver request form and submit it to our housing coordinator before the relevant deadline below.
+You must fill out a housing waiver request form and submit it to our housing coordinator before the relevant deadline below.
 If your request is approved, you'll then have to sign a housing liability waiver at the start of the semester.If you plan to live with family:

 - You must provide written confirmation from your family stating so.